pytorch/torchchat/README.md

 # Introduction

-We use two variables in this example, which may be set as a preparatory step:
+We use three variables in this example, which may be set as a preparatory step:

 * `MODEL_NAME` describes the name of the model.
 This name is *not* free-form, as it is used to index into a table of supported models and their configuration properties that are needed to load the model.
 This variable should correspond to the